 Hot Stove Daily: Baltimore Orioles

-Editor’s note: Yahoo!
-Sports will examine the offseason of every MLB team before spring training begins in mid-February.
+Editor's note: Yahoo!
+Sports will examine the offseason plans of every MLB team before the Dec.
+3-6 winter meetings.
 Our series continues with the Baltimore Orioles.

 Andy MacPhail came aboard as president of baseball operations in June, general manager Jim Duquette was gone before Halloween, and the franchise drifted off again in new and, well, so far, just new directions.
 Early indications are that MacPhail, a reasonably bright baseball man, views the Orioles as poorly constructed and ill-equipped to compete in the top-heavy AL East, which means he's got an eye for the obvious.
 It also could mean change, and fast.

 In the coming weeks, MacPhail will drag the likes of Miguel Tejada, Melvin Mora, Ramon Hernandez and Aubrey Huff through meetings and telephone calls with other GMs, hoping to invigorate the Orioles with younger talent.
 MacPhail would like to add pitching to a staff that has some promise (Erik Bedard, Jeremy Guthrie, Daniel Cabrera, Garrett Olson, Adam Loewen, Radhames Liz), and outfielders to a position that holds Nick Markakis and a handful of serviceable parts.
 If a contract extension can't be worked out, they might even shop Bedard, who has top-end stuff and could bring plenty.